FlashFloppy Update For GOTEK With Roland S‑50, S‑550, S‑330 & W‑30 Samplers

 The Best Way

-I prefer to use Dupont female jumper wires (Tayda SKU: A‑2375) with one end cut off and the other end connected to double row right‑angle jumper pins (Tayda SKU: A‑638).
+I prefer to use Dupont female jumper wires (Tayda SKU: A‑2375) with one end cut off, 4mm of insulation stripped off and then soldered onto the encoder pins.
+The other end with the remaining female socket is plugged onto the double row right‑angle jumper pins (Tayda SKU: A‑638).
 This makes it easier to remove the encoder later on, if needed.
 If you decide to use this method, note that not all GOTEK's will have these two jumper pins installed for the Encoder pins CLK and DT.
-You will need to install these two jumper pins yourself (circled in red at location JK)
+You may need to install these two jumper pins yourself (circled in red at location JK).
+Click here for an image showing all of the Dupont jumper wires in place

 The Quick & Easy Way